 Mr. Tyler is listed in The Best Lawyers in America® in multiple categories in addition to his listings in Indiana Super Lawyers® and an AV® Preeminent rating in Intellectual Property Law by Martindale-Hubbel®.
 In 2014, he was recognized by Best Lawyers as Indianapolis Patent Litigator of the Year.
 He is the author of several articles published on issues of intellectual property or federal procedure in a variety of peer-reviewed publications.
 In 2010, one of his articles won the prestigious Burton Award for Legal Achievement.
 His civic activities include being a co-founder, past president, and volunteer for the Neighborhood Christian Legal Clinic (NCLC) and past chairman of the Indianapolis Civic Theatre (1999-2002).
-Currently, he serves on the board of the Indiana Chapter of the Juvenile Diabetes Research Foundation.
+Currently, he serves on the board and is the treasurer of the Indiana Chapter of the Juvenile Diabetes Research Foundation.
 For his work on behalf of the NCLC, he received the Indianapolis Bar Association's Pro Bono Award in 2002 and was a co-recipient of the firm's inaugural Joseph A. Maley Pro Bono Award in 2009.